 Jacqueline Mercer - Native American Rehabilitation Association of the Northwest

-Jacob Taylor - PhD Student, University of North Dakota*
+Jacob Taylor - University of North Dakota*

 Jami Bartgis - One Fire Associates*

-Lola Marina Juan - Maya Q’anjob’al Leader
+Lola Marina Juan - Maya Q’anjob’al Leader *

 Loretta Gray-Cloud - Johns Hopkins University*

-Maia Drouet-Manufekai - New Caledonia Indigenous leader*
+Malia Drouet-Manufekai - New Caledonia Indigenous leader*

 Mariam Wallet Aboubakrine - University of Ottawa*